jonathankingfc/multiprocessing_py/README.md

 ### Step 2
 Navigate to the directory of main.py in the multiprocessing_py folder.
 Once here, you will see a requirements.txt file.
-Run the command: `conda install --file requirements.txt`
+Run the command: `conda install --file requirements.txt`.
+This may take a few minutes as it has to install a few dependencies.

 ### Step 3
 Once the dependencies have been installed, you are ready to run the application.
 This is done by running: `python main.py`